lorna-jacob/personal-website/site/content/en/posts/google-appscript-overview.md

 tags: ["google-apps-script", "javascript"]
 ---

 Google Apps Script is a cloud-based JavaScript platform that lets you integrate with and automate tasks across Google products.
 It has built-in libraries for Google Workspace applications like Sheets, Gmail, Calendar, Drive, and more.
-You don't need to install anything to get started — Google gives you a code editor in the browser, and the scripts your write run on Google's servers.
+You don't need to install anything to get started — Google gives you a code editor in the browser, and the scripts you write runs on Google's servers.

 What can Apps Script do?